CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 (Include the license information if different from the source/Korp version)

-(If applicable, include information about the processing tools – this applies usually at least to Korp and VRT versions:)
+(If applicable, include the following information about the processing tools – this applies usually at least to Korp and VRT versions:)

-<a name="jira-epic-tools"></a>

 *Tools used to process the data:*

 # [ ] *VRT tools* (_please specify_), http://urn.fi/urn:nbn:fi:lb-2024021502.
 Annotation type: (_please specify_).
 Segmentation level: (_please specify_).